 Emergency contraceptive can prevent most pregnancies when taken after intercourse.

-The emergency contraceptive pill regimen recommended by WHO is one dose of levonorgestrel 1.5 mg, taken within five days (120 hours) of unplanned intercourse.
+The emergency contraceptive pill regimen recommended by WHO is one dose of levonorgestrel 1.5 mg, taken within 3 days (72 hours) of unplanned intercourse.
 Emergency contraceptive is effective only in the first few days following intercourse before the ovum is released from the ovary and before the sperm fertilizes the ovum.
 Emergency contraceptive pills cannot interrupt an established pregnancy or harm developing embryo.

 Who needs emergency contraceptive pills?

 Any woman of reproductive age may need emergency contraceptive at some point to avoid an unwanted pregnancy.

 Emergency contraceptive can be used in a number of situations following sexual intercourse:

 - When no contraceptive has been used.

 - When there is a contraceptive failure or incorrect use, including:

 - Condom breakage, slippage, or incorrect use.

 - Three or more consecutively missed combined oral contraceptive pills.